TrackDR/trackdr-notes/Interviews/desiredpay.md

-# What income to I need to ask for to get my desired income?
+# What income to I need to ask for to get my desired income (after taxes)?

 ## One Tax Bracket